 - Disaster Psychology – Not all injuries are visible.
 This unit covers how to spot signs of emotional trauma not only for victims of a traumatic experience, but also for themselves.
 Mental health is just as important as any other type of injury.

-- CERT & Terrorism – Learn to recognize the warning signs of suspected terrorism and what you and your family should do to prepare and in the aftermath following a terroristic attack.
+- CERT & Terrorism – Learn to recognize the warning signs of suspected terrorism and what you and your family should do to prepare for and in the aftermath of a terroristic attack.

 Other Training classes taught after the Basic training:

 Firefighter Rehab, Animal Response I & II, Crowd Control, Traffic Control, Storm Shelter Management, and many others!

 When are CERTs utilized?